Chapter One – Opening the Door

-“I might have been a member of the Gypsy race or a Roma.”
+“I might have been a member of the Roma race, or you might know these people as Gypsies.”
 Cassie lifted her chin defiantly.
 “Jews weren’t the only people to be treated this way.”

 Cassie felt some sympathy for her friend’s daughter.
 The young girl was trying to make her way in a world dominated by men.
 The sexual revolution of the last decade had gone a long way to change things for the youth of the times, but women were still being left behind.

 “What is it you want to know, Sally?”
-Cassie asked in a less confrontational tone.
-She wanted to help her friend’s daughter, as long as she didn’t have to give too many of her secrets away.
+Cassie asked using a less confrontational tone.
+She wanted to help her friend’s daughter.
+She remembered her as a small child playing with her son many years ago.
+They had been as close to a family as Cassie had back then.
 “What would make a good story for you to print in your newspaper?”

 Cassie shook her head sadly.
-It was a different world now.
-There was tolerance to a degree, but a girl like Sally would never understand the world Cassie had escaped from.
+The world was a different place now.
+There was tolerance to a degree, but a girl like Sally would never understand the world from which Cassie had escaped.
 Susan had told Cassie that her daughter was eager and ambitious.
 She decided to go easy on her and try to help.